robertgeica/doocli/README.md

-### Doo doo is a command-line interface task manager
+### Doocli is a command-line interface task manager

 ## Installation